acelinkio/argocd-homelab/docs/secret.md

 # Secrets
 Secret management can be tricky to manage.
 Several tools have their own opinionation on what a secret is and that may differ from our own views.
-This project will aims to closely follow the Kubernetes opinionation with some minor modifications.
+This project aims to closely follow the Kubernetes opinionation.

 # Goals
 ## No checked in secrets